kenba/via-httplib/docs/CLIENT.md

     ...
     }

-    /// register response_handler with the http_client
-    http_client->response_received_event(response_handler);

 The response handler is primarily how the application receives responses from HTTP servers.

-### chunk\_received\_event ###
+### Chunk Received Event ###

-The `chunk_received_event` is signalled whenever an HTTP response chunk is received from the server.
+Chunk Received is signalled whenever an HTTP response chunk is received from a server.

 Normally an application will receive the body with the response.
 However, from HTTP 1.1 onwards, both HTTP requests and responses may contain "chunked" bodies.
 In which case, the body may be sent in a number of "chunks".
 The application may process the chunks as they are received.
 However, a "chunked" HTTP response is not complete until the last chunk has been received.

 An application does not *need* to register a `chunk_handler` with `http_client`.
 However, if the application doesn't register a handler for this event then it cannot be considered an HTTP 1.1 client and will not be able to receive HTTP `chunks` from a server.

-The `chunk_received_event` method is defined as:

-    /// The chunk type
-    typedef typename http::rx_chunk<Container> chunk_type;

-    /// The signal sent when a chunk is received. typedef boost::signals2::signal<void (chunk_type const&,
-                                          Container const&)> http_chunk_signal;

-    /// The slot type associated with a chunk received signal. typedef typename http_chunk_signal::slot_type http_chunk_signal_slot;

-    /// Connect the chunk received slot.
-    void chunk_received_event(http_chunk_signal_slot const& slot);
+The declaration of a `ChunkHandler` is:

+    typedef std::function<void (http::rx_chunk<T> const&, T const&)> ChunkHandler;

+where:
+    `T` is the second class template parameter, i.e. the container.

-The application's chunk handler must match the function signature defined by `http_chunk_signal` above.
-The example code below shows how to declare and register a chunk handler:
+The example code below shows how to declare a chunk handler:

     typedef http_client_type::chunk_type http_chunk_type;